PolinaSkrobot/movie-Search/README.md

 # AngularMovieSearch
 Movie Search is an app that finds films using OMDB API.
+Registration was implemented with FormBuilder and Validators, login functionality is supported by Guard.
 The search input is working "on a fly" for the better user experience.